-Baby its cold outside!
-There’s is nothing more frightening than getting stranded in the cold because your car has broken down.
-Here are some seasonal car maintenance tips to help you make it through this winter unscathed.
+Baby its getting cold outside!
+Last week we discussed preparing our home for winter, and now it’s time to start considering our cars.
+There’s is nothing more frightening than getting stranded in the cold because your car has a issue cause by inclement weather.
+Below are some seasonal car maintenance tips to help you prepare to make it through this winter unscathed.

-- Be sure your tank is full.
+Be sure your tank is full on long journeys.
 You don’t want to get stuck in traffic or a snow drift and run out of gas.

 – Flashlight with extra batteries